ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/ rain.md

 ## The Changing Tides of Age

-As we mature, we encounter evolving challenges: the fading of sensory sharpness, the diminishing of speed, strength, and vitality.
-The loss of significant roles and relationships, some deeply cherished, often hit us hard — far more than any "rain gear" could shield.
+As we age, we encounter evolving challenges: the fading of sensory sharpness, the diminishing of speed, strength, and vitality.

+The loss of significant roles and relationships, some precious and intimate, often flood over us — far more than any "rain gear" could protect us from.
+These losses, while usual, are unpredictable.

+## When we have a rainy day, we need our friends

 Pooh relies on his best friend, Piglet, when the inevitable rain happens, whether this be raindrops or torrents.